Important COVID-19 Information

 - Apply for a Special Grant online through ACCESS HRA if you are a Cash Assistance client.

 - Get food assistance at a food pantry near you.
-Call 311 for locations.
+Visit the Get Food NYC map for locations.

 - Use ACCESS HRA online or download the ACCESS HRA app to view your case information.

 - Apply for child support services by downloading an application at childsupport.ny.gov OR calling the NYS child support helpline at 888-208-4485 to have an application mailed to you.

 - Please only visit an HRA Office if your needs cannot be met through ACCESS HRA or over the phone.
 Many HRA locations have consolidated.
 Consult the HRA Locations page for more information.
-Common Benefit Identification Card (CBIC) offices will now close at 5 PM until further notice.
+The Common Benefit Identification Card (CBIC) office will now close at 5 PM until further notice.